Grad Program

 - Adding courses the student plans to take in the future.
 These are easily removed or changed if plans or required courses change.

-- Adding ‘suggested’ courses that the GA feels would help meet graduation requirements or pathway to the student’s post secondary aspirations.
+- Adding ‘suggested’ courses that the GA feels would help meet graduation requirements or provide a pathway to the student’s post-secondary aspirations.

 - Adding course marks and credits for courses or external credits completed at another institution while the student is in the Grad program.